-To the Board of Directors of the Southold Local Development Corporation Southold, New York
+To the Board of Directors of the Southold Local Development Corporation Southold.
+New York

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Southold Local Development Corporation (the Corporation), which comprise the statement of net assets as of December 31, 2021, and the related statements of activities and changes in net assets, and cash flows for the year ended December 31, 2021 and the related notes to the financial statements, and have issued our report thereon dated February 16, 2022.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the Southold Local Development Corporation (the Corporation), which comprise the statements of net assets as of December 31, 2022 and 2021, and the related statements of activities and changes in net assets, and cash flows for the years ended December 31, 2022 and 2021 and the related notes to the financial statements, and have issued our report thereon dated February 21, 2023.